 John is a graduate of Trinity College Dublin and holds a PhD (Psychology) from the University of York, UK.
 His doctoral research examined Asperger’s Syndrome and nonverbal communication.

 John works with children and adults.
-In addition to Asperger's Syndrome, his areas of interest include classic autism, anxiety disorders, dyslexia, giftedness, attention/behavioural problems, and psychometrics.
+In addition to autism spectrum disorders, his areas of interest include, dyslexia, giftedness, attention/ behavioural problems, anxiety disorders, and psychometrics.

 John is a Chartered Member and Associate Fellow of the Psychological Society of Ireland (C.Psychol AFPsSI), and a Chartered Member and Associate Fellow of the British Psychological Society (C.Psychol AFBPS).
 He is also a member of the PsSI's ASD Special Interest Group, and has a Clinical 1 (CL1) qualification code with psychological test publishers.

 Publications and Conference Presentations